poinck/ocelot/README.md

 **adjust and preserve keyrate in `~/.bashrc`:** use `exec startx -- -ardelay 300 -arinterval 50` to start X, see [this question at UNIX-stackexchange](http://unix.stackexchange.com/questions/85504/setting-repeat-rate-of-usb-keyboard-automatically)

+**still using gtk-apps and want ocelot-colors? this is for you** Copy "tweaks/gtk-3.0/gtk.css" to "~/.config/gtk-3.0/" or add it's content to your existing theme style-sheet.

 ## Keys
 How to use `ocelot`?
 All keyboard-shortcuts can be changed in `config.h` (needs recompile and restart):